 Our friends are always surprised to see most of our African Violets blooming all year around.
 But it can happened that you have perfectly healthy plant, well watered and receiving plenty of light, yet it has been months since you seen your plant flowering.

 If you have a healthy violet plant but it does not produces flowers you can do one of the following things.
-Try to cut off some older leafs on your plant.
+Try to cut off some older leaves on your plant.
 The older leafs are generally the largest ones.
 You can use these leafs to propagate a new plant.
-This cutting of the leafs seems to awaken the “species preservation” mechanism of the plants and you can see the flower buds appearing withing a week or two.
+This cutting of the leaves seems to awaken the “species preservation” mechanism of the plants and you can see the flower buds appearing within a week or two.

 If your plant is in a plastic container, you can squeeze it hard enough to loosen up the soil around the roots.
 This also seems to get the plants out of the dormant state and blooms will follow shortly.